ItsNotGoodName/email-to-telegram/README.md

 # Configuration
 Copy `config.def.ini` to `/etc/email-to-telegram/config.ini` and edit it.

-You can get the channel's `chat_id` from the web version of telegram.
+You can get the `chat_id` from the web version of Telegram.

-# Example service file
+# Example Systemd service file
 ```
 [Unit]
 Description=Starts email-to-telegram-bot